eProsima/Fast-DDS-docs/docs/use-cases.rst

 A participant's initial peers list contains the list of unicast address-port pairs of all other participants with which it will communicate.
 It is a list of addresses that a participant will use in the unicast discovery mechanism, together or as an alternative to multicast discovery.
-Therefore, this applies to those scenarios in which multicast functionality is not available.
+Therefore, this approach also applies to those scenarios in which multicast functionality is not available.

-According to the `RTPS standard <https://www.omg.org/spec/DDSI-RTPS/2.2/PDF>`_ (Section 9.6.1.1), the participants' discovery traffic unicast listening ports of is calculated using the following equation:
+According to the `RTPS standard <https://www.omg.org/spec/DDSI-RTPS/2.2/PDF>`_ (Section 9.6.1.1), the participants' discovery traffic unicast listening ports is calculated using the following equation:
 7400 + 250 * `domainID` + 10 + 2 * `participantID`.
 Thus, if a participant operates in Domain 0 (default domain) and
 its ID is 1, its discovery traffic unicast listening port would be: 7400 + 250 * 0 + 10 + 2 * 1 = 7412.